tomtongue/s99/README.md

 6. Find out whether a list is a palindrome. `*`
 7. Flatten a nested list structure. `**`
 8. Eliminate consecutive duplicates of list elements. `**`
+9. Pack consecutive duplicates of list elements into sublists. `**`

 ## Questions
 ### 1. Find the last element of a list. `*`